 Turn Tough Cuts Into Restaurant-Quality Steaks

 Ever bought a beautiful steak only to have it turn out chewy and disappointing?
-You're not alone.
-The secret to tender, melt-in-your-mouth steak isn't just about buying expensive cuts—it's about proper tenderizing technique.
+You’re not alone.
+The secret to tender, melt-in-your-mouth steak isn’t just about buying expensive cuts—it’s about proper tenderizing technique.
+And it’s something the Kalmes family has known since the 1850s.

-The Problem: Why Steaks Turn Out Tough
+Why Steaks Turn Out Tough

 Tough steak happens when muscle fibers and connective tissue don’t break down properly during cooking.
 Even quality cuts can turn rubbery if you skip the tenderizing step, especially with leaner cuts like sirloin or round steak.